FreddyColon/JoinTheFlockCampaign/README.md

 # JoinTheFlockCampaign
-Currently for read only purpose
+Currently for read only purposes
 TO-DO:
   upload screenshots of database